-Conversion can fail for any of the reasons detailed in the "Volume Group Conversion Limitations" on page 15 section.
+Conversion can fail for any of the reasons detailed in the "Volume Group Conversion Limitations" section.
 Messages from vxvmconvert will explain the type of failure, and any actions you can take before retrying the conversion.

-See "Conversion Error Messages" on page 79 for complete details of specific error messages.
+See "Conversion Error Messages" on page 65 for complete details of specific error messages.